Azerbaijan People's Government: Soviet support

-New declassified evidence of formerly top secret documents from the Cold War implicates the USSR in forming the government of Pishevari by the direct orders of Stalin.
+Declassified documents from the Cold War implicates the USSR in forming the government of Pishevari by the direct orders of Stalin.
 The Soviet military supported the new autonomous entity and prevented the Iranian army from restoring governmental control over the area.
 After the Soviet withdrawal, Iranian troops entered the region in December 1946 and Pishevari and his cabinet fled to the Soviet Union.
 According to Prof. Gary R. Hess:

 Dissolution

 On 13 June 1946, an agreement was reached between the Central Government in Tehran and the delegates from Azerbaijan, headed by Pishevari.
 Under the agreement, Pishevari agreed to abandon the APG's autonomy, to relinquish its ministries and premiership, and to become once more part of Iran.
 Its parliament was to be transformed into a provincial council – a system recognized and provided for in the Iranian Constitution.

 By mid-December 1946, the Iranian army, backed by the United States and the British, reentered Tabriz, thus putting an end to Azerbaijan People's Government after a full year of its existence.
 During the lawless interregnum, approximately 500 supporters of the Ferqeh were killed.
 According to the U.S. Supreme Court Justice, William O. Douglas, while the Red Army had been on its best behavior when stationed in Azerbaijan, the Iranian Army behaved as an occupying force and brutalized the local inhabitants.
 The beards of peasants were burned, their wives and daughters raped.
 Houses were plundered and livestock were stolen.
 The Army left a trail of death and destruction behind it.

 Many of the leaders took refuge in the Azerbaijan SSR.
 Ja'far Pishevari died in a car accident in Baku in 1947.
 Prime Minister Kordary was jailed for many years by the Shah and later released due to the efforts of his brother Kazem Kordary.